The Bedfordshire Regiment in the Great War

 Why develop this site?

 As with most specific historical interests, my own started with a family member.
 I am incredibly proud to say that my Great Grandfather was one of the Regiment's Vickers and Lewis Gunners who fell in the Great War, and several other of my family members served in the regiment before, during and after the Great War.
-Finding out what happened to them was not easy as information on the regiment was very limited when I started looking at their service, so this site is in place simply to provide information that may not otherwise be readily available, thus ensuring soldiers like them can be researched and remembered.
+Finding out what happened to them was not easy as information on the regiment was very limited when I started looking at their service (before the days of the internet), so this site is in place simply to provide information that may not otherwise be readily available, thus ensuring soldiers like them can be researched and remembered.

 Having collected much information while learning about my own ancestors and having been pulled into the story of the regiment itself in the process, I found myself considering what to do with the information and decided to put this collective knowledge to good use and help others in their search for information on their ancestor's exploits.
 With this in mind, around 2002 I started to create this site.